 Each channel can be mapped to either limiter or not mapped.
 Non-mapped channels will not use a limiter and will clip when a 0dBFS output is exceeded.
-Each limiter will look at the present value of each channel that is mapped Copyright Apogee Technology, Inc 2000, 2001, 2002 (All Rights Reserved)

-Details and Specifications are subject to change without notice to it, select the maximum absolute value of all these channels, perform the limiting algorithm on that value, and then, if needed, adjust the gain of the mapped channels in unison.
+Each limiter will look at the present value of each channel that is mapped to it, select the maximum absolute value of all these channels, perform the limiting algorithm on that value, and then, if needed, adjust the gain of the mapped channels in unison.

-The 2-bit Channel Limiter Select registers (CxLS where x is the channel number, located at IC addresses 15h and 16h) are used to define the mapping of each channel to a limiter.
+The 2-bit Channel Limiter Select registers (CxLS where x is the channel number, located at I^2C addresses 15h and 16h) are used to define the mapping of each channel to a limiter.
 By default, all channels have limiting disabled.
 The following table shows the settings used to associate a channel with either limiter 1 or limiter 2.

-Table 13 - Channel Limiter Selection (where x indicates the channel number)
+(where x indicates the channel number)

-CxLS(1,0) Channel Limiter Mapping Channel has limiting disabled 00 01 Channel is mapped to limiter #1 10 Channel is mapped to limiter #2 11 Reserved.
+CxLS(1,0) Channel Limiter Mapping

+00 Channel has limiting disabled

+01 Channel is mapped to limiter #1

+10 Channel is mapped to limiter #2

+11 Reserved.
 Don't use this setting.